List of content you will read in this article:

 - Learn Python the Hard Way

 Yet one more popular online course provision site that also includes programming languages.
-Courses such as “Python for Everybody Specialization” from the University of Michigan are what makes this resource stand out from the rest.
+Courses such as “Python for Everybody Specialization” from the University of Michigan make this resource stand out from the rest.

 2. Books about Python Programming

 Although seemingly outdated in the digital age, there is a reason why most of the world’s educational institutions still use traditional books as the main method of teaching; they work… for some.
 This solely depends on what type of learner you are.
-Some people prefer to have things explained to them by words, while others remember things better if they read it somewhere or write it down.
+Some people prefer to have things explained by words, while others remember things better if they read them somewhere or write them down.
 In the end, it all comes down to what works for you.
 If you are one of the people that prefer learning from books, here are some you should check out about Python programming: